edgeradio993fm/rivendell/README.md

 ### Installing Rivendell From Scratch

 Installing a fresh copy of Rivendell with a blank database on a Raspbian system it isn't too hard.
-We have made an automated install script that will install Rivendell install on a Rasbian Raspberry Pi (armhf) and Debian (amd64) based systems.
-This will also install the required dependancies to build Rivendell from source.
+We have made an automated install script that will install Rivendell on a Rasbian Raspberry Pi (armhf) and Debian (amd64) based systems for the current sudo user, configure audio storage and set up a blank database.
+This will also install the required dependancies to build Rivendell from source should the need occour.
+This process will also install our repository for future updates and the [Debian Multimeida Packages]( https://deb-multimedia.org) repository, as some required audio codecs are no longer included in Debian Buster by default.

 Run this command in a terminal to start the automated install process.
 ```bash
 curl -L https://7edg.org/rdinstall/install.sh | sudo bash
 ```
-Post install you should run **rdalsaconfig** (run from terminal using sudo) to configure your soundcard and **rdadmin** to configure your host settings.
+Post install you should run **rdadmin** to generate/configure your host settings.
 ***

 ### A Quick Note For Those Running Debian Based Distributions